 Registration for the local event of Canstruction® can be completed on the web site.
 There is a registration fee to participate.
 This fee is used to support the event each year.
 All firms are required to pay the fee.
 Firms supporting or acting as contributors to schools, youth groups, or churches will be responsible for the registration fee.
 Schools, youth groups or churches who work with an individual architect are not required to pay the registration fee.
 If any of these groups does not know an Architect, Canstruction® will find an individual to help mentor the group through the process.

 This is a competition and as such there are some simple rules to keep the competition fair.
 These rules are part of the National Canstruction® organization with a few modifications that support Orlando’s competition.
-In Orlando, the Canstruction® organization will provide each team with a protective plastic to go under each structure, printing of each team’s sign, an easel to support the sign, and stanchions to provide minimal security for each structure.
+In Orlando, the Canstruction® organization will provide each team with a printing of each team’s sign for our local signage competition, an easel to support the sign, and stanchions to provide minimal security for each structure.

 All Structures will be included in the competition and judged by a panel of community and design professionals.
 The following awards will be presented at the Awards Celebration:National Awards: